zlogic/vogon-nj/README.md

 `npm test`

-Run maintenance worker:
+Run maintenance (performs regular maintenance tasks such as cleaning up unreachable database entries and recalculating account balances):

-`npm run worker`
+`npm run maintenance`

 By default, Vogon runs in `development` mode, which disables SSL enforcement and enables advanced error logging.
 Set the `NODE_ENV` environment variable to something other than `development` (e.g. `production`) to disable this.